China–United States relations: Vietnam War

-Freezing of relations
+Freezing of relations (1949–1971)

 Between 1949 and 1971, US–China relations were uniformly hostile, with frequent propaganda attacks in both directions.
-At the 1954 Geneva Conference, Secretary of State John Foster Dulles forbade any contact with the Chinese delegation, refusing to shake hands with Zhou Enlai, the lead Chinese negotiator.
-Relations deteriorated under President John F. Kennedy (1961–1963).
+At the 1954 Geneva Conference, US Secretary of State John Foster Dulles forbade any contact with the Chinese delegation, refusing to shake hands with Zhou Enlai, the lead Chinese negotiator.
+Relations deteriorated further under President John F. Kennedy (1961–1963).
 Before the Cuban Missile Crisis, policymakers in Washington were uncertain whether or not China would break with the Soviet Union on the basis of ideology, national ambitions, and readiness for a role in guiding communist activities in many countries.
 New insight came with the Sino-Indian border war in November 1962 and Beijing's response to the Cuban Missile Crisis.
 Kennedy administration officials concluded that China was more militant and more dangerous than the Soviet Union, making better relations with Moscow desirable, with both nations trying to contain Chinese ambitions.
 Diplomatic recognition of China remained out of the question, as a crucial veto power on the UN Security Council was held by America's ally on Taiwan.
-The United States continued to work to prevent the PRC from taking China's seat in the United Nations and encouraged its allies not to deal with the PRC.
+The US continued to work to prevent the PRC from taking China's seat in the United Nations and encouraged its allies not to deal with the PRC.
 The United States placed an embargo on trading with the PRC, and encouraged allies to follow it.

 The PRC developed nuclear weapons in 1964 and, as later declassified documents revealed, President Johnson considered preemptive attacks to halt its nuclear program.
-He ultimately decided the measure carried too much risk and it was abandoned.
-Instead Johnson looked for ways to improve relations.
-The American public seemed more open to the idea of expanding contacts with China, such as relaxation of the trade embargo.
-But the War in Vietnam was raging with China aiding North Vietnam.
-Mao's Great Leap Forward had failed in its goal to properly industrialize China and sparked a famine, and his Cultural Revolution exercised hostility to the U.S. In the end, Johnson made no move to change the standoff.
+He ultimately decided the measure carried too much risk, and it was abandoned.
+Instead, Johnson looked for ways to improve relations.
+The American public seemed more open to the idea of expanding contacts with China, such as the relaxation of the trade embargo.
+But the War in Vietnam was raging, with China aiding North Vietnam.
+Mao's Great Leap Forward had failed in its goal to properly industrialize China and sparked a famine, and his Cultural Revolution exercised hostility to the US.
+In the end, Johnson made no move to change the standoff.

 Despite official non-recognition, the United States and the People's Republic of China held 136 meetings at the ambassadorial level beginning in 1954 and continuing until 1970, first in Geneva and in 1958–1970 in Warsaw.

-The Cultural Revolution brought about near-complete isolation of China from the outside world and vocal denunciations of both U.S. imperialism and Soviet revisionism.
+The Cultural Revolution brought about near-complete isolation of China from the outside world and vocal denunciations of both US imperialism and Soviet revisionism.

 Beginning in 1967, the Foreign Claims Settlement Commission established the China Claims Program, in which American citizens could denominate the sum total of their lost assets and property following the Communist seizure of foreign property in 1950.
-American companies were reluctant to invest in China despite (future leader) Deng Xiaoping's reassurances of a stable business environment.
+American companies were reluctant to invest in China despite (future top leader) Deng Xiaoping's reassurances of a stable business environment.